-If you have found yourself here, I applaud you for taking the first step on your healing journey.
+If you have found yourself here, I applaud you for taking the first step in your healing journey.
 Using a collaborative, nonjudgmental approach, I will help you grow into the most fulfilled and authentic version of yourself by addressing your psychological wellness on a holistic level.
 Together we will explore the interactions between trauma and the body, mind, and soul, and develop the tools and skills that will help you transcend your trauma and use these painful experiences as a pathway to resilience and strength.
-My style, while holistic and trauma-informed, primarily includes elements of Cognitive-Behavioral Therapy and Dialectical Behavior Therapy, with the belief that changing our thoughts subsequently changes our worlds, allowing us to live the lives we want and deserve.
+My style, which is holistic and trauma-informed, primarily includes elements of Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), with the belief that changing our negative thought patterns subsequently changes our worlds, allowing us to live the lives we want and deserve.

 Outside of work, I enjoy spending time with my loved ones, seeing Broadway shows, and seeking ways to expand my awareness; for example, with a thought-provoking documentary or podcast.

-Journaling is something I do every day to ground myself and tune in.
-I enjoy writing out goals, affirmations, and intentions for the day and making an effort to incorporate gratitude practices in this process as well.
+Journaling is something I do everyday to ground myself and tune in.
+I enjoy writing out goals, affirmations, and intentions for the day, and make an effort to incorporate gratitude practices in this process as well.